RPA Framework

 4. update docs/source/releasenotes.rst with changes

-5. in the repository root (so called “meta” package level) run command poetry update
+5. in the repository root (so called “meta” package level) run command uv sync

-6. git commit changed poetry.lock files (on meta and target package level), releasenotes.rst and pyproject.toml with message “PACKAGE. version x.y.z”
+6. git commit changed uv.lock files (on meta and target package level), releasenotes.rst and pyproject.toml with message “PACKAGE. version x.y.z”

 7. git push